SPGNN-API: A Transferable Graph Neural Network for Attack Paths Identification and Autonomous Mitigation: Related Work

 For instance, in~\cite{distanceEncoding}, the authors propose a general class of structure-related features called distance encoding, which captures the distance between the node set whose representation is to be learned and each node in the graph.
 These features are either used as extra node attributes or as controllers of message aggregation in GNNs.

-The Positional Graph Neural Network (PGNN)~\cite{PGNN} approach randomly samples sets of anchor nodes.
-It then learns a non-linear vector of distance-weighted aggregation scheme over the anchor sets that represents the distance between a given node and each of the anchor sets.
-Another approach, SPAGAN~\cite{Spagan}, conducts paths-based attention in node-level aggregation to compute the shortest path between a center node and its higher-order neighbors.
-SPAGAN, therefore, allows more effective aggregation of information from distant neighbors into the center node.
+The Positional Graph Neural Network (P-GNN)~\cite{PGNN} approach randomly samples sets of anchor nodes.
+This method then proceeds to acquire a non-linear vector through a distance-weighted aggregation scheme over the selected anchor sets.
+This vector represents the distance between a given node and each of the anchor sets.
+It's important to note that the PGNN model focuses on learning a representation of the shortest path but does not possess the ability to predict the actual shortest path distance.
+Additionally, its performance in pairwise node classification is found to be somewhat limited, with an accuracy rating below 65\% observed on two of the three evaluation datasets.
+Notably, these datasets are characterized by a lack of node features or limited feature availability, as highlighted in \cite{PGNN}.

+Another approach, $SPAGAN$~\cite{Spagan}, conducts paths-based attention in node-level aggregation to compute the shortest path between a center node and its higher-order neighbors. $SPAGAN$, therefore, allows more effective aggregation of information from distant neighbors into the center node.
+This approach relies on node features to predict the shortest path distance, hence yields inaccurate results in the event only limited features of graph nodes are available.

+To address the limitations of existing approaches the presented GNN for shortest path length values calculation relies exclusively on nodes' positional embedding, regardless of other features.
+The presented approach is able to transfer previous learning to new tasks, hence alleviating the lack of labeled data problems.